 - improves skin health

 Recent scientific studies demonstrate the fungus’s effectiveness in treating many diseases and afflictions.
 The Memorial Sloan Kettering Cancer Center lists the purported uses of Chaga as treating and preventing cancer, stimulating the immune system, reducing inflammation, and protecting the liver.
 Most research has been performed in lab studies or with mice or rats.
 Few studies involve human subjects.
 Russia, Japan, and Scandinavia are leading the way in researching and determining Chaga’s exact health benefits.

 - A hot water extract of Chaga inhibited the growth of colon cancer cells.

 - Chaga demonstrated anti-inflammatory and pain-reducing properties in rats with acute edema (swelling).

-- A chaga broth administered to diabetic mice exhibited abilities to lower blood glucose levels and improve antioxidant activities.
+- Chaga broth administered to diabetic mice exhibited abilities to lower blood glucose levels and improve antioxidant activities.

 - Chaga administered to mice showed enhanced cognitive ability, better memory skills, and increased learning ability.

-- The immunomodulating properties of chaga demonstrated the potential in combating HIV.
-It has been published that chaga compounds have an antiviral effect against Hepatitis-C (HCV) and HIV.
+- The immunomodulating properties of Chaga demonstrated the potential to combat HIV.
+It has been published that Chaga compounds have an antiviral effect against Hepatitis-C (HCV) and HIV.